sally3125/blocklists/blocklists/mastodon/readme.md

 * Innuendo in URL

 But, some of them were chosen because:
-* It's someone's private speech bubble only open to their relatives or it's a single-user instance.
+* It's someone's private speech bubble only open to their relatives / friends or it's a single-user instance.
 * It's a shitposting instance, and provides no real value to discussion.